sguox002/leetcode/leetcode-all.md

 s4: When we are done considering all of the unvisited neighbours of the current node, mark the current node as visited and remove it from the unvisited set.
 A visited node will never be checked again.
 s5: If the destination node has been marked visited (when planning a route between two specific nodes) or if the smallest tentative distance among the nodes in the unvisited set is infinity (when planning a complete traversal; occurs when there is no connection between the initial node and remaining unvisited nodes), then stop.
 The algorithm has finished.
 s6: Otherwise, select the unvisited node that is marked with the smallest tentative distance, set it as the new "current node", and go back to step 3.

+skip list:

+The worst case search time for a sorted linked list is O(n) as we can only linearly traverse the list and cannot skip nodes while searching.
+For a Balanced Binary Search Tree, we skip almost half of the nodes after one comparison with root.
+For a sorted array, we have random access and we can apply Binary Search on arrays.

+Can we augment sorted linked lists to make the search faster?
+The answer is Skip List.
+The idea is simple, we create multiple layers so that we can skip some nodes.
+See the following example list with 16 nodes and two layers.
+The upper layer works as an “express lane” which connects only main outer stations, and the lower layer works as a “normal lane” which connects every station.
+Suppose we want to search for 50, we start from first node of “express lane” and keep moving on “express lane” till we find a node whose next is greater than 50.
+Once we find such a node (30 is the node in following example) on “express lane”, we move to “normal lane” using pointer from this node, and linearly search for 50 on “normal lane”.
+In following example, we start from 30 on “normal lane” and with linear search, we find 50.

+What is the time complexity with two layers?
+The worst case time complexity is number of nodes on “express lane” plus number of nodes in a segment (A segment is number of “normal lane” nodes between two “express lane” nodes) of “normal lane”.
+So if we have n nodes on “normal lane”, √n (square root of n) nodes on “express lane” and we equally divide the “normal lane”, then there will be √n nodes in every segment of “normal lane” . √n is actually optimal division with two layers.
+With this arrangement, the number of nodes traversed for a search will be O(√n).
+Therefore, with O(√n) extra space, we are able to reduce the time complexity to O(√n).

+if we keep top layer is half of bottom layer, then we get log(n) complexity.